dotcomstar/dotcomstar/README.md

-### 🛩️ Jet's Corner 🛩️
+## 🛩️ Jet's Corner 🛩️
-#### New grad software developer with a B.Sc. in Computer Engineering from the University of Maryland, College Park
+#### B.Sc. in Computer Engineering from the University of Maryland, College Park

 ### 👨‍💻 Check out some of my projects:
 - 🧠 [`Triviale`](https://github.com/dotcomstar/Triviale) A daily trivia puzzle game!
 Play now at https://www.triviale.net/